 The aim of mediation is to help resolve disputes between two or more parties, no matter the power dynamic within the relationship.
 As your mediator I will assist the parties to negotiate their own settlement using a structure, timetable and dynamics that ordinary negotiation lacks, whilst remaining impartial to the situation being discussed.
 The process is private and confidential and the details of the sessions will not be discussed within anyone else.

 I use various techniques to open or improve dialogue between disputants, aiming to help the parties reach an agreement for a way of working together going forward.

-When can mediation be used in the workplace?
+Can mediation be used in the workplace?

 Mediation can be used to try and work through conflicts between any of the following: